Skip to main content

 1. Loss of persistence: if the game company shuts down their sequencer, the game will die with it (the definition of death here depends on the exact technical details of the L2 stack used, but in the worst case it may include not just the inability for users to continue playing the game but a loss of the entire game historical data).

 2. Increased financial risk: These rollups will typically have an update mechanism for their rollup, and therefore the game developers will most likely end up as the sole owner of the upgrade key allowing them to steal all assets held on the L2 at any time.
-This problem is even worse for certain types of rollups (optimistic rollups - we will define this later) who are only financial safe if somebody is actively monitoring the sequencer at all times to see if they are being honest.
+This problem is even worse for certain types of rollups (optimistic rollups - we will define this later) who are only financially safe if somebody is actively monitoring the sequencer at all times to see if they are being honest.

 By comparing this with the list of why people are excited about decentralized games, we can see that building a game-specific rollup actually negates nearly all points that might get people excited about what you are building.
 There are a few ongoing efforts to mitigate this impact: